ebalogun01/EV-EcoSim/README.md

 base_case - Reads voltage from GridLAB-D and writes power injections at each timestep.
 rlsf - base_case plus implements a recursive least squares filter to estimate network model online.
-transformer - base_base plus simulation of transformer thermal model for each transformer in GridLAB-D model (not finished yet).
+transformer - base_base plus simulation of transformer thermal model for each transformer in GridLAB-D model.

 Start simulation by running master_sim.py.